This post may contain affiliate links. Please read our disclosure policy.

-- ½ cup finely shredded purple cabbage, use your mandolin if you have one
+- ½ cup finely shredded purple cabbage (use your mandolin if you have one)

-- ¼ cup Litehouse Organic Ranch Dressing
+- ¼ cup ranch dressing

 - Arugula or spinach

-- Cut the cauliflower into florets, place on the baking sheet, and drizzle with the oil.
-Roast for 30 mins, turning halfway until the cauliflower is soft.
-Let stand to cool for a few minutes.1 large head of cauliflower, 1 tablespoon olive oil
+- Preheat your oven to 400 degrees Fahrenheit.
+Line a baking sheet with parchment paper.
+Cut the cauliflower into florets, place them on the baking sheet, and drizzle with the oil.
+Roast for 30 minutes, turning halfway, until the cauliflower is soft.
+Let stand to cool for a few minutes.1 large cauliflower, 1 tablespoon olive oil

 - In a small pot over high heat bring the quinoa and 1 ½ cups of water to a boil.
 Reduce the heat to low, cover the pot, and cook for 10-12 minutes, or until the quinoa is soft.
 Remove the lid and set it aside.1 cup uncooked quinoa